LilFroggy/BingoHelper-Guide-Creation-Process/globalStepProperties/command.md

 # Command Step Property
 The command step property is a gobal step property—it can be specified on any step.
-The command step suggests a command for the user to run to help them complete their current step.
+The command step property suggests a command for the user to run to help them complete their current step.
+This differs from the clientCommand step property because it sends the command server-side whereas clientCommand runs the command client-side.

 ### Structure:
 ```js